devKyouma/Scoreboard/README.md

-* 12/28/21 The website is mostly complete.
+* 12/29/21 The website is mostly complete.
 It functionally works and the design is mostly what I had in mind.
 There are still many improvements I can make but will stop here to work on other things.
 It will be a good challenge to try to pick this up again later with new tools I learned to apply.
 I think I took good notes on the code within the files but lacking in notes on the overall structure of how it all works.

 # To Do List

-  * I got to the point where i saved the data in the table.
-Now i need to pass those back to the table if there was data saved.
-Also need to save notes.
+  * Things gets messed up when you add a new goal when you already have one.
+This website is built for only one goal at a time so maybe add functionally for multiple goals and a way to save a completed goal.
+  * Save notes.
+I can run a similar process that I used to save the data in the table, check notes on 12/29/21.
   * Format Notes at bottom of Plan page
   * Format the error page
   * Check all the pages for behavior when screen size changes